ljtill/azure-functions-powershell/README.md

 # Azure Functions - PowerShell Worker

-This repository contains an repository template to quickly develop, deploy, and manage new Azure Functions.
+This repository contains a code template to quickly develop, deploy, and manage new Azure Functions.